Stoxum/casinocoin-dev-portal/content/concept-freeze.md

 Freeze Features
 ===============

-The CSC Ledger gives addresses the ability to freeze non-CSC balances, which can be useful to meet regulatory requirements, or while investigating suspicious activity.
+The STM Ledger gives addresses the ability to freeze non-STM balances, which can be useful to meet regulatory requirements, or while investigating suspicious activity.
 There are three settings related to freezes:

 * [**Individual Freeze**](#individual-freeze) - Freeze one counterparty.
 * [**Global Freeze**](#global-freeze) - Freeze all counterparties.
 * [**No Freeze**](#no-freeze) - Permanently give up the ability to freeze individual counterparties, as well as the ability to end a global freeze.

-Because no party has a privileged place in the CSC Ledger, the freeze feature cannot prevent a counterparty from conducting transactions in CSC or funds issued by other counterparties.
-No one can freeze CSC.
+Because no party has a privileged place in the STM Ledger, the freeze feature cannot prevent a counterparty from conducting transactions in STM or funds issued by other counterparties.
+No one can freeze STM.

 All freeze settings can be enacted regardless of whether the balance(s) to be frozen are positive or negative.
 Either the currency issuer or the currency holder can freeze a trust line; however, the effect of a currency holder freezing an issuer is minimal.